MuskanSaleh/HypothesisTestingWithPython/README.md

-# HypothesisTestingWithPython
-Analysis of TV promotion budgets and their impact on sales, using ANOVA, Tukey’s post hoc tests, and linear regression models in Python.
 # Hypothesis Testing on TV Promotion Budgets and Sales

 This project performs hypothesis testing and a one-way ANOVA analysis to evaluate the impact of different levels of TV promotion budgets on sales.
 The analysis uses statistical tests, including Tukey’s HSD post hoc analysis, to explore significant differences in sales based on budget levels.